cisbani/dRICh/dd4/README.md

 Note: to build C++ code, type `make` (best if you are in the Singularity container) which will produce `*.exe` executables

-- `buildAthena.sh`: builds the full ATHENA detector, or just the dRICh
+- `buildAthena.sh`: builds the full ATHENA detector, or just the dRICh, and produces geometry file in `out/`, which is best viewed with `jsroot`
 - `drawHits.cpp` and `drawSegmentation.cpp`
   - both of these are used to explore the dRICh hits readout, and represent examples of how to analyze the simulation output